avishah3/avishah3.github.io/README.md

 # About Me

 I'm a third year undergraduate student at the University of Florida with a strong focus in computer graphics.
-I began teaching myself visual effects at 14 using After Effects and Blender, which eventually led to founding <a href="https://www.effxcts.com" target="_blank">Effxcts LLC</a>— a sports VFX company with 50M+ views and clients including ESPN, NHL, Red Bull, the Dallas Mavericks, and more.
+I began teaching myself visual effects at 14 using After Effects and Blender, which eventually led to founding <a href="https://www.effxcts.com" target="_blank">Effxcts LLC</a>— a sports technology company with 50M+ views and clients including ESPN, NHL, Red Bull, the Dallas Mavericks, and more.

 In college, my interests expanded to coding, image processing, machine learning, and the broader field of visual computing.
 This past summer, I interned as a Machine Learning Software Engineer at the <a href="https://www.chop.edu/" target="_blank">Children's Hospital of Philadelphia</a> (CHOP), where I applied machine learning and image processing to predict surgical necessity from kidney scans.